jibundeyare/cours/wordpress-theme-dev.md

 get_header();

-// Affichage de la page d'accueil if ( have_posts() ):
+// Affichage de la page d'accueil sans la boucle if ( have_posts() ):
     the_post();
     ?>